 Pupil's Name: Class:

 Date and Time of Incident: Date and Time (of writing):

 Name:

 Print Signature

 Job Title:

-Record the following factually: What are you worried about?
-Who?
-What (if recording a verbal disclosure by a child use their words)?
+Record the following factually: What are you worri disclosure by a child use their words)?
 Where?
-When (date and time of incident)?
-Any witnesses?
+W

 Please hand this form to your Designated Safeguarding Lead straight away.